Updated April 28, 2022!

-25. Typeform – Surveys and Feedback
+21. Typeform Surveys and Feedback

 Instead, I opt to use Typeform.
 Typeform has the most beautiful and mobile-friendly online forms around.

 This blog post outlines how I have chosen to build and run my prosperous coaching business.
-I am a self-proclaimed (and proud!) tech geek and appreciate using systems that both makes my life easier and improve the client experience.
+I am a self-proclaimed (and proud!) tech geek and appreciate using systems that both make my life easier and improve the client experience.
 I believe that all the tech I’ve mentioned in this blog post does exactly that.